edgedb/easy-edgedb/README.md

 Here are three operators in EdgeDB that have the `=` sign:

 - `:=` is used to declare,
-- `=` is used for equality (not `==`),
+- `=` is used to check equality (not `==`),
 - `!=` is the opposite of `=`.

 Let's try them out with `SELECT`. `SELECT` is the main query command in EdgeDB, and you use it to see results based on the input that comes after it.

 By the way, keywords in EdgeDB are case insensitive, so `SELECT`, `select` and `SeLeCT` are all the same.
 But using capital letters is the normal practice for databases so we'll continue to use them that way.

 First we'll just select a string:

 ```
-SELECT 'Jonathan Harker';
+SELECT 'Jonathan Harker\'s journey begins.';
 ```

-This returns `{'Jonathan Harker'}`, no surprise there.
+This returns `{'Jonathan Harker\'s journey begins.'}`, no surprise there.

 Next we'll use `:=` to assign a variable: